 The critical infrastructure management software company is pleased to announce its inclusion in the Telecom Infra Project community, an organisation focused on developing high quality connectivity solutions.

 Telecom Infra Project (TIP) emerged with the aim of helping the implementation of global connectivity.
-Today, it is a global community where leading telecommunications companies offer infrastructure solutions.
+Today, it is a global community where leading telecom companies offer infrastructure solutions.
 Atrebo will contribute to the community by participating actively in the different working groups.

 Currently, Telecom Infra Project manages numerous projects dedicated to different products such as Open Cellular, which aims to provide connectivity in rural areas; Open RAN whose initiative is to build RAN solutions for 2G, 3G, 4G and 5G or the Smart City project which connects city infrastructures that aim to develop a cost-effective solution configuration through the design of a sustainable city.